Pieter414/Projects/Speller/README.md

 # Text Speller Checker
 ## Description
-This program is able to 'filter' images, by changing RBG (Red, Blue, Green) data in file images and using an algorithm to essentially recolor the image as a filter.
-There are five types of filters that the program is able to run.
-Grayscale, to turn images black and white.
-Sepia, to turn images like old photos yellowish color.
-Rotate, to rotate the image horizontally.
-Blur, to blur the image.
-And lastly, Edges to identify the edge in the picture.
+This program is able to check spelling mistakes in text files, by loading dictionaries in hash tables and checking every word from the text file.
+The dictionaries provided by the program are small dictionaries that contain small words and big dictionaries containing over 140.000+ words.

 ## How to running the program
 1. First, compile the filter.c into filter